 Local Knowledge and Sustainable Goals

 We believe that trust takes time.
-Using mutual respect we have slowly built our relationships with our local partners and students.
+Using mutual respect we have slowly built our relationships with our local partner and students.
 We work hard to develop a culture of joint learning and sharing the solution to problems.
 We respect the worth of each individual, that they have the power and knowledge to solve their own problems and they have the capacity, knowledge and ability to change their own lives.

 We work towards the UN Sustainable Development Goal 4 (SDG 4) – the education goal aiming to ensure inclusive and equitable quality education and promote lifelong learning opportunities.

 Target 4.3: equal access for all women and men to affordable and quality technical, vocational and tertiary education, including university